dewrygabrielp/dewrygabrielp/README.md

 ###  👋 Hello!
-I am Dewry Peña 👋
+I am DEV Dewry Gabriel

-- 🔭 I am currently working on different languages ​​already mentioned in my description and tools .
+- 🔭 I am currently working in different areas of technology.
+.
 - 🌱 I am currently learning different daily trainings studying in depth my tools of interest.

 - 🤔 I'm looking for help with more information, script, documentation, technology topic subscriptions and anything else that you think is relevant to our continuous learning :)

-- 💬 Ask me about Soft, goals, the future of technology, social dilemmas such as the advancement of AI and unemployment, war and technology, automation of everyday entities, I think they are topics of interest in the objective of this career.
+- 💬 Ask me about web development, cybersecurity, cloud computing, artificial intelligence, and data science.

-- 📫 How to reach me: Email: dewrygabrielp@gmail.com, LinkedIn: https://www.linkedin.com/in/dewrygabrielp/ SiteWeb: https://dewrysoft.com WhatsApp: +1(849)-276-3370
+- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/dewrygabrielp

-- ⚡ Fun fact: live as if you were to die tomorrow and learn as if you were to live forever.
+- ⚡ Fun fact: There is only today, live it happy.
 -->
 ### a little more about me
 ```